On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: Understanding Self-Locking

-\textbf{Self-Locking regime.} We formalize the notion of self-locking via a two-dimensional low-AS and low-BT region: \begin{definition}[Self-Locking Regime] With $\delta,\varepsilon>0$, we define the {locking regime} as the subset of parameter space with low-AS and low-BT capabilities:
+\textbf{Self-Locking regime.} We formalize the notion of self-locking via a two-dimensional low-AS and low-BT region: \begin{definition}[Self-Locking Regime] With $\delta,\varepsilon>0$, we define the {locking regime} as the subset of parameter space with low AS informativeness and low BT capability: